 The Role of Staging

-After determining your type of lung cancer, staging is the next step in the lung cancer diagnosis process.
-Your team will use results from tests and tissue samples to determine your lung cancer stage.
-Staging helps determine your recommended treatment plan.
+After determining your type of lung cancer, staging is the next step in the pathway from diagnosis to treatment.
+Your care team will use results from tests that take pictures of your body (imaging tests like CT scans and PET scans) and tests that look at tissue from your body under a microscope (like biopsies) to assign your cancer a stage.
+The staging process helps determine your recommended treatment plan.

-Lung cancer staging also is used to discuss the general outlook for your recovery.
+Lung cancer staging also is used to discuss the general outlook of your disease.
 This is sometimes called a lung cancer prognosis.
-Doctors can estimate prognosis based on the experiences of other people with the same type and stage of cancer.
+Doctors can estimate your prognosis based on the experiences of other people with the same type and stage of cancer.
 Keep in mind that no one knows for sure how your cancer will respond to treatment.
 Every person is different.
 No doctor can accurately predict the life expectancy of an individual with lung cancer.

-Three factors are used to determine lung cancer stage (sometimes referred to as the TNM classification system).
-The stage of your lung cancer is determined by a combination of all of these factors.
+Three factors are used to determine cancer stage (sometimes referred to as the TNM classification system).

 - T – Tumor size and location

 - N – Regional lymph node involvement.
 Lymph nodes are small ball-shaped immune system organs distributed throughout the body.
-It is important to know whether the lung cancer has spread to the lymph nodes around the lung.
+It is important to know whether the cancer has spread to the lymph nodes around the lung and in the chest.

-- M – Metastasis status.
-Metastasis status refers to which organs the cancer has spread.
+- M – Metastasis status refers to which organs the cancer has spread.

 Non-small Cell Lung Cancer Stages

-Non-small cell lung cancer stages range from one to four, usually expressed in Roman numerals (0 through IV).
-The lower the lung cancer stage, the less the cancer has spread and the better the prognosis.
+NSCLC stages range from one to four, usually expressed in Roman numerals (0 through IV).
+The lower the lung cancer stage, the less the cancer has spread.

-Stage 0 (carcinoma/tumor in-situ) non-small cell lung cancer is an early stage of lung cancer that is only in the top lining of the lung or bronchus and has not spread.
+Stage 0 (carcinoma/tumor in-situ) is an early-stage lung cancer that is only in the top lining of the lung or bronchus and has not spread.

-Stage I non-small cell lung cancer (NSCLC) is divided into two sub-stages, 1A and 1B, based on the size of the tumor.
-In Stage I NSCLC, the cancer has not spread to the lymph nodes or other parts of the body.
+Stage I is divided into two sub-stages, 1A and 1B, based on the size of the tumor.
+In Stage I, the cancer has not spread to the lymph nodes or other parts of the body.

-Stage II non-small cell lung cancer is divided into stage IIA and IIB, with each stage then broken into additional sections, depending on the size of the tumor, where it is found, and whether or not the cancer has spread to the lymph nodes.
+Stage II is divided into stage IIA and IIB, with each stage then broken into additional sections, depending on: the size of the tumor, where it is found, and whether or not the cancer has spread to the lymph nodes.
 These tumors may be larger than those in stage I and/or have begun to spread to nearby lymph nodes.
-The cancer has not spread to distant organs.
+In stage II, the cancer has not spread to distant organs.

-Stage III lung cancers are classified as stage IIIA, IIIB or IIIC, depending on the size and location of the tumor and how far it has spread.
-Most commonly the cancer has spread to the lymph nodes in the mediastinum (the area in the chest between the lungs).
+Stage III is divided into IIIA, IIIB or IIIC, depending on the size and location of the tumor and how far it has spread.
+Most commonly, the cancer has spread to the lymph nodes in the mediastinum (the area in the chest between the lungs).

-Stage IV non-small cell lung cancer (NSCLC) is the most advanced form of lung cancer.
-In stage IV, the cancer has metastasized, or spread, to the lining of the lung or other areas of the body.
+Stage IV is the most advanced form of NSCLC.
+In this stage, the cancer has metastasized, or spread, to the lining of the lung or other areas of the body.

 Small Cell Lung Cancer Stages